GavinDmello/mqemitter-aerospike/README.md

 ```
 API
 ---------

+*  `mq = aerospikedb(opts)` - This is to instantiate the emitter.
+The opts provided include all the options which have to provided to instantiate an aerospike client and should also include the namespace and set name.

 *  `mq.close(releaseEventLoop, cb)` - The releasedEventLoop is a booleam which tells the Aerospike client to release the event loop after closing the connection.
 Ideally this should be made false if mqemitter-aerospike will not be instantiated again during the process lifetime.
 Callback is optional.